You can expect to see seven questions on the end-of-course exam and seven questions on the state exam from this unit.

 |designated sales associate||special agent|

 Florida law is specific about how brokers and sales associates handle their relationships with customers.
 Consumers are not always aware of the legal duties of “their” sales associate.
 Sometimes licensees fail to comply with the requirements of the law.
-This module will describe the requirements of the law related to brokerage relationships.
+This unit will describe the requirements of the law related to brokerage relationships.